 To make these instruction files easily accessible, they will tend to be stored in every folder that has encrypted data.
 More often than not, these instructions are text documents with capitalized titles, preceded by an underscore.
 Some examples of the document titles are “_READ ME”, “_OPEN ME” and “_YOUR FILES HAVE BEEN ENCRYPTED”.

 In order to find solutions on how to prevent a ransomware attack, we must always look for the root cause first.
 Most users who experienced a ransomware attack shared that they got infected by clicking on a link or opening an email attachment from unknown senders.
-Knowing this, here are some tips and precautions users can exercise to prevent them from falling prey to ransomware attacks:
+Knowing this, here are some tips and precautions users can exercise to prevent falling prey to ransomware attacks:

 Sender Verification:

 It is good practice to check the sender of an email before opening any links or attachments associated with that email.
 Never open email links or attachments from unknown sources.
-If needed, contact a trusted IT personnel to check on the email before opening any links or attachments.
+If needed, contact a trusted IT professional to check on the email before opening any links or attachments.

 Awareness: